jordan1908-gif/Live-Chat-Application/README.md

 # Live-Chat-Application
 Fully responsive live chat system build with PHP, JavaScript and mySQL as back-end database.
-Multiple users are able to communicate with each other at the same time by utilizing this system.
-The system can be integrated into various occations eg: Support System, Enquiry System, E-Commerce Helpdesk.
+Multiple users are able to communicate with each other at the same time by utilizing the "Search User" feature within the system.
+This application can be integrated into various occations eg: Support System, Enquiry System, E-Commerce Helpdesk.
 <br>